zmercury/ICT/Notes/020_June19/README.md

 ## Programming

-//Wap to display armstrong number from 1 to 1000
+Wap to display armstrong number from 1 to 1000

 ```c
 #include <stdio.h>